-ESG information from third-party data providers may be incomplete, inaccurate or unavailable.
-There is a risk that the investment manager may incorrectly assess a security or issuer, resulting in the incorrect inclusion or exclusion of a security in the portfolio of the fund.
+ESG information from third-party data providers may be incomplete, inaccurate or unavailable, that could lead to an incorrect assessment of a security or result in the incorrect inclusion or exclusion of a security in the portfolio of the fund.
+Further risk factors that apply to the fund can be found in the fund's Prospectus.